 9. Do Not Dwell on Mistakes

 Even great leaders, like Barack Obama, have made mistakes along the way.
 To make mistakes is to be human.
 So, relax, be kind to yourself and never let one mistake define you as a leader or prevent you from achieving your goals.
-As mistakes happen, learn from it to become a better leader.
+As mistakes happen, learn from them to become a better leader.

 10. Be Ready to Get Uncomfortable